kubernetes/enhancements/keps/sig-api-machinery/NNNN-crd-validation-expressions/README.md

 This KEP proposes that an inline expression language be integrated directly into CRDs such that a much larger portion of validation use cases can be solved without the use of webhooks.
-Support for CRD conversions via the expression language will also be added in the future.
+Support for defaulting and CRD conversions via the expression language will also be added in the future.

-We will use the [Common Expression Language (CEL)](https://github.com/google/cel-go).
-It is sufficiently lightweight and safe to be run directly in the kube-apiserver, has a straight-forward and unsuprising grammar, and supports pre-parsing and typechecking of expressions, allowing syntax and type errors to be caught at CRD registration time.
+We are currently focusing our attention on [Common Expression Language (CEL)](https://github.com/google/cel-go).
+It is sufficiently lightweight and safe to be run directly in the kube-apiserver, has a straight-forward and unsurprising grammar, and supports pre-parsing and typechecking of expressions, allowing syntax and type errors to be caught at CRD registration time.

 ## Motivation